 Costs are attributed to the leach pads based on current mining costs, including applicable depreciation and depletion relating to mining operations incurred up to the point of placing the ore on the pad.
 Costs are removed from the leach pad based on the average cost per recoverable ounce of gold on the leach pad as the gold is recovered.
 Estimates of recoverable gold on the leach pads are calculated from the quantities of ore placed on the pads, the grade of ore placed on the leach pads and an estimated percentage of recovery.
 Timing and ultimate recovery of gold contained on leach pads can vary significantly from the estimates.
 The quantities of recoverable gold placed on the leach pads are reconciled to the quantities of gold actually recovered (metallurgical balancing), by comparing the grades of ore placed on the leach pads to actual ounces recovered.
-The nature of the leaching process inherently limits the ability to precisely monitor inventory levels.
-As a result, the metallurgical balancing process is constantly monitored and the engineering estimates are refined based on actual results over time.
+The nature of the leaching process is constantly monitored and the engineering estimates are refined based on actual results over time.
 The ultimate recovery of gold from a pad will not be known until the leaching process is completed.

 The allocation of costs to ore on leach pads and in-process inventories and the determination of NRV involve the use of estimates.
 There is a high degree of judgment in estimating future costs, future production levels, reserves estimates, gold and silver prices, and the ultimate estimated recovery for ore on leach pads.
 There can be no assurance that actual results will not differ significantly from estimates used in the determination of the carrying value of inventories.
-Such inventories are included in development costs until commercial production is achieved.

-d) Decommissioning and restoration provision
+Such inventories are included in development costs until commercial production is achieved. d) Decommissioning and restoration provision

 The Company assesses its provision for reclamation and remediation on an annual basis or when new material information becomes available.
 Mining and exploration activities are subject to various laws and regulations governing the protection of the environment.
 In general, these laws and regulations are continually changing and the Company has made, and intends to make in the future, expenditures to comply with such laws and regulations.
 Accounting for reclamation and remediation obligations requires management to make estimates of the future costs the Company will incur to complete the reclamation and remediation work required to comply with existing laws and regulations at each mining operation and exploration and development property.
 Actual costs incurred may differ from those amounts estimated.
-Also, future changes to environmental laws and regulations could increase the extent of reclamation and remediation work required to be performed by the Company.
-Increases in future costs could materially impact the amounts charged to operations for reclamation and remediation.
+Also, future changes to environmental laws and regulations could increase the extent of reclamation and remediation work required to operations for reclamation and remediation.
 The provision represents management's best estimate of the present value of the future reclamation and remediation obligation.
 The actual future expenditures may differ from the amounts currently provided.